Editors, please note: For digital images, contact Adriana Reyneri at (847) 835-6829 or at firstname.lastname@example.org.

 Mission statement: We cultivate the power of plants to sustain and enrich life.

 The Chicago Botanic Garden offers classes for students from ages preK through adulthood through the Joseph Regenstein, Jr. School.
 The hands-on learning programs are for people of all ages, abilities, interests, and backgrounds.
 Adult education classes include horticulture, garden design, nature studies, and botanical arts for all levels of interest.
 Other programs bring the wonder of nature and plants to children, teens, and teachers.
 The Garden’s community gardening programs provide access to fresh produce in Chicago’s food desert communities and training in sustainable urban agriculture for youth and adults.
 The Daniel F. and Ada L. Rice Plant Conservation Science Center provides laboratories and teaching facilities for more than 200 Ph.D. scientists, land managers, students, and interns whose research is critical to fulfilling the Garden’s efforts to save our planet by saving our plants.
 The Science Career Continuum serves minority students from Chicago Public Schools and throughout the region, mentoring them as they prepare for science studies in college and beyond.
-In conjunction with Northwestern University, the Garden offers a graduate program in plant biology and conservation.
+In conjunction with Northwestern University, the Garden offers a graduate program in plant biology and conservation with Northwestern University.
 The Garden is host to Botanic Gardens Conservation International-U.S., and a member of the Center for Plant Conservation.